Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 resume again

-as well as when combining a foreign language and duplicating its meaning:
+and also when combining a foreign language and its duplicating meaning:

 memorable souvenirs